 I believe to conquer the stigma we must first openly acknowledge that mental well-being is real and a problem that needs to be tackled.
 This can simply be done by educating ourselves, our parents and children about the different types of mental health problems and by opening the door for conversation on the subject to be had.
 Moreover, it is important that we listen to those who are battling with mental health issues.

 For this motion to occur it is essential that black women and men who have or are facing this fight step out of the shadows and tell their story.
-This can be done by simply talking to your families, friends or church groups about the issue.
+This can be done by simply talking to your families, friends or church groups about the issue or read more about the issue itself.
 I found that these conversations which can lead to acknowledgement and understanding are the most difficult part.
 This is because you must try to understand and/or explain something which is in itself unexplainable.
 Nevertheless, silence only gives power to the illness and the stigma and also makes support stagnant.

 I have also found that family members who act as the anchor to those who are struggling with mental well-being also need support.
 Even as someone who has studied Psychology, Ive found that you can never be prepared for the feeling that overwhelms you when you have to watch a loved one battle a mental health problem.

 I realized that I too was suffering in silence.
 I was happy to carry the cross by myself instead of embracing our culture which highlights the importance of community.